Palmr/cart-dumper-listener/readme.md

 ## To Build

-Clone this repository on a Raspberry Pi, run either `gcc listener.c -o listener -lwiringPi -lncurses` or `gcc listener-interrupts.c -o listener-interrupts -lwiringPi`
+Have [WiringPi](http://wiringpi.com/) installed on your Raspberry Pi, ncurses, gcc and make.
+Then just run `make` in this folder.

 ## To Use